“Wow, that is beautiful,” Wyn said appreciatively

 said earlier – is it still a sin if they don’t know it is

 a sin?
-YES.
-It is.
+YES, it is.
 If I could protect them I would.
 But the only way to

 stop terrible things happening is to show these people the truth.”